- About Us

 - Contact Us

 Holy Childhood offers comprehensive and therapeutic services to children ages five to twenty-one in the School Program.
 Students attend from 39 different school districts in Monroe and outlying counties.
 Full-day special education instruction is based on each student's Individual Education Plan (IEP).
-Instruction includes emphais on literacy, math, science, social, woodworking, life skills, music, art, adaptive physical education and transition training.
+Instruction includes emphasis on literacy, math, science, social, woodworking, life skills, music, art, adaptive physical education and transition training.

 Referrals are made by school district officials (CSE), parents, medical professionals and other community/school agencies.
 Students must go through an Intake Process which consists of a tour, application, review of records and observations.
 Initial referrals should be made directly to the School Program Director.
 She works directly with an Intake Committee to determine whether or not referrals are accepted into program.

 The School Program works directly with the Helen H. Heller Clinic , which provides and/or contracts for the related service needs of the children.
 It consists of 8:1:1 classes for younger students.
 The intermediate and secondary classrooms are 12:1:1, and emphsize preparing students for life beyond graduation.
 The Transition Program is a component which focuses on job skills, vocational training, self advocacy, life skills and more.

-Students attend vocational classes within the agency and then begin to try out jobs in Holy Childhood's workshops and out in the community with the assistance of a job coach.
+Students attend vocational classes within the agency and then begin to try out jobs at Holy Childhood and out in the community with the assistance of a job coach.
 Individual schedules are developed based on needs and interests.

 This one-of-its kind community-based learning environment is located at the Genesee Valley Regional Market.
 When filled to capacity, 12 students, ages 17-21 focus on academics and job skills and then apply them at nearly 200 businesses welcoming them within the market.
 For more information, please contact Jeanne Ricigliano at 359.3710 or email@example.com.